Assess Yourself

 • Which options are a better fit?
 Why?

-• Some of the best career paths for you will always start at the place where your interests meet, take the Roadmap quiz to help.
+• Some of the best career paths for you will start with your interests, take the Roadmap quiz to help.

 • Determine priorities related to geographic location, income, etc.